Betway

 Now that you know how to read tennis odds, you probably want to know what markets to target.
 Featuring a wide variety of potential betting options, big tennis markets can be a little overwhelming to look at for the first time, so we’d suggest sticking to the following five options:

-• Match winner – A simple bet on who will win the match.
+• Match winner – A simple bet on who will win the match, ideal if you have a strong view on the overall outcome.

-• Correct score – A bet on the final match results or a particular set’s score.
+• Correct score – A bet on the final match results or a particular set’s score, offering bigger returns if you predict the match flow accurately.

-• Set betting – A bet on who will win a given set.
+• Set betting – A bet on who will win a given set, useful if you expect momentum shifts during the match.

-• Game betting – A bet on the total number of games played in a match.
+• Game betting – A bet on the total number of games played in a match, popular for closely contested matches that could go the distance.

-• In-play betting – A form of betting as you go, letting you place bets on set outcomes, serves, and more while a game is still happening.
+• In-play betting – A form of betting while the match is in progress.
+Place bets on set outcomes, serves, and more while a game is still happening.
+This allows you to react to form, momentum and key moments such as breaks of serve.

 What are the top tennis tournaments to bet on?